-Service to country and family, a day to remember
+Service to Country and Family, A Day to Remember

 |0

-This work, Service to country and family, a day to remember, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Service to Country and Family, A Day to Remember, by SGT Jeff Daniel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT